bcgov/update-VRI-volumes/README.md

 This tool adds fields to a VRI table for tabulating volume per hectare by species and calculates volume per hectare at the primary utilization level (17.5 cm dbh.)

 Notes:
--Adds new fields to an existing standard VRI table / feature class.
+* Adds new fields to an existing standard VRI table / feature class.
--Calculates new fields with m3/ha for each species in the polygon.
+* Calculates new fields with m3/ha for each species in the polygon.
--This cript only needs to be run once for the feature class
+* This cript only needs to be run once for the feature class

 **AddTotVolFieldsToVRI.py script**

 This tool adds fields to a VRI table for tabulating volume (m3) by species group in polygon at the primary utilization level (17.5 cm dbh.)

 Notes:
--Run this script after adding the m3/ha field with the first script -The script should be run after completion of geoprocessing operations as the volumes are calculated for each polygon based on area
+* Run this script after adding the m3/ha field with the first script
+* The script should be run after completion of geoprocessing operations as the volumes are calculated for each polygon based on area
--The table can then be summarized using the named species volume fields
+* The table can then be summarized using the named species volume fields

 ## Requirements
 Requires ESRI ArcInfo licensing & ArcMap 10.0+.